UK Culture Minister to look into allowing free TV to charge re-transmission fees

-British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV license that funds the BBC.
+British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV licence that funds the BBC.

 In return, PSBs have an obligation to provide minimum amounts of programming covering various topics.